Pack These Camping Essentials & Rest Easy…

 Maybe it won’t be buggy, but if it is, watch out!

-But it sure does keep those pesky skeeters away.
+But it keeps those pesky skeeters away.

 Forget it, and you’ll pay the price.